-Gibbs (2000), in Changing Student Learning Behavior Outside Of Class suggests that teachers identify how many out of class "learning hours" they are entitled to and carefully plan how to make the most productive use of all of these hours.
+Gibbs, in Changing Student Learning Behavior Outside Of Class suggests that teachers identify how many out of class "learning hours" they are entitled to and carefully plan how to make the most productive use of all of these hours.
 Teachers should establish explicit performance expectations to insure actual participation.
-Specifically, the use of formal assessment to capture learning time, thereby promoting enhanced learning.